esm-dev/modern-monaco/README.md

 ### SSR Mode

-SSR mode returns a instant rendered(mock) editor in server side, and hydrate it in client side.
+SSR mode returns an instant pre-rendered editor on the server side, and hydrate it on the client side.

 ```js
 import { renderToWebComponent } from "modern-monaco/ssr";